Shop the coverage and rates that are right for you

 What's An HSA?

 People who establish an HSA account can fund that account with a bank or other financial institution and use that account (usually through use of a debit card) to pay for any qualified medical expense (generally any health, dental or vision care expense excluding cosmetic procedures).
-Annual contribution limits for an HSA are $3,850 for an individual and $7,750 respectively for 2023.
-In addition, individuals 55 or over can make yearly "catch-up" contributions of $1,000, but only one catch up contribution can be made per HSA account.
+Annual contribution limits for an HSA are $4,150 ($4,300 for 2025) for an individual and $8,300 ($8,550 for 2025) for a family respectively for 2024.
+In addition, individuals 55 or over can make yearly "catch-up" contributions of $1,000, but only one catch up contribution can be made per HSA account (each family member can have a separate account).

 How Does A Traditional Office Visit Co Pay Plan Work?